 Think before you speak.
 Before you just jump in with your thoughts and assumptions, think.

 Recently we had a golf ball break our double pane window.
 So I took the time to call around for multiple quotes.
 I laid them all out on the table one morning and left for work.
 One of the quotes, for whatever reason, said “Paid” at the bottom.
 (I wish.)

 Bethany got home from work before me that night and looked through the quotes.
 She thought I’d already picked a company and paid for the work before it was even done.
 This did not thrill my wife.
 BUT she waited until I got home and asked me about it.

 If she had called me at work to complain about my handling of the glass repair it wouldn’t have gone well.
 But she sat on it and waited for a good time to talk it through with me.
 She thought it was odd and not great, but she thought and waited before jumping to conclusions.
 And it made all the difference to our relationship.
 Stop fights about money before they start.

 Money is difficult to escape.
 Every day seems to have some new expense demanding your hard-earned money.
 We can only change that so much.
 BUT what we can change is how we react to one another about those expenses.

 Your relationship is worth far more than any fight about money.
 Before you lose your temper, take a breath be honest about your feelings, make sure it’s the best tie to discuss your money and your feelings, and then think before you make the situation worse.

 Interested to know more details about how you approach money?
-Identify your Primary and Secondary Money Personalities through our free, online, scientific Money Personality Assessment.
+Identify your Primary and Secondary Money Personalities through our online, scientific Money Personality Assessment.
 It definitely helps during the “think” stage if you know how their main and secondary way they view money.